The Princess of Wales brings Awareness to Holistic Healthcare Upon Completion of Three Peaks Challenge

 Meal Kit Loving

 Meal kits by Blue Apron arrive with paper recipe cards that spell out all the ingredients, tools required and any other ingredients that may be needed but are not in the meal kit.
-Seasoning, salt, pepper, oil are items that you've got to stock as prep delivery services will not contain these items.
+Seasoning, salt, pepper, and oil are items that you've got to keep stocked as prep delivery services will not contain these items.
 Most leave the amount and type of seasoning to the discretion of the consumer.
-The kit arrives will all the ingredient portions packed and sealed which is based on your chosen serving size (two or four servings).
+The kit arrives with all the ingredient portions packed and sealed.
+The portions of the kits are based on your chosen serving size (two or four servings).
 The recipe cards are easy to follow and there is lots of room for customization if you like.
 Blue Apron's Meal kits are priced from as low as $7.24 - $14.99 for a two person or four person plan.
 There are many vegetarian options such as kale caesar salad and falafel and farro bowls.

 The honey habanero shrimp and potatoes arrived with a seasoning packet which can be tailored depending on the desired spice level.
 I tweaked the recipe slightly by adding actual honey and butter to the shrimp.